replikativ/kabel/README.md

 distinction between server and client is unnecessary, because both can push messages to each other, effectively having *one input* and *one output* channel.
-Together with edn messages over the wire this /simplifies/ the semantics significantly.
+Together with edn messages over the wire this _simplifies_ the semantics significantly.
 The tradeoff is that `REST` is standardized and offers better interoperablity for other clients.

 Since we work on a crossplatform p2p software for distributed